Features

 JavaScript Scheduler Configuration

-Our JavaScript Scheduler configuration is simple and mostly rely on the default settings.
-We will use startDate and days properties to display the full year 2021, one cell per day (scale = "Day").
+Our JavaScript Scheduler configuration is simple and mostly relies on the default settings.
+We will use the startDate and days properties to display the full year of 2025, with one cell per day (scale = "Day").

-Right after initialization, we load the resources from the server using DayPilot.Scheduler.rows.load() call.
+Right after initialization, we load the resources from the server using the DayPilot.Scheduler.rows.load() method.

 Views/Home/Index.cshtml